Home/Blog/Chronic Care/Liver Care/Understanding Liver Pain: Causes, Symptoms, and Treatment Options

 Liver pain can be elusive in nature with its exact location often difficult to pinpoint.
 Here is a list of common symptoms related to liver pain:

-1. Abdominal Pain: Liver pain is typically identified as a dull, throbbing sensation in the upper right part of our abdomen, situated below the ribs.
+1. Abdominal Pain: Liver pain is typically identified as a dull, throbbing sensation in the upper right of the abdomen, below the ribs.
 The pain can vary from constant to intermittent and may become severe with movement or deep breathing.

-2. Pain in the Right Shoulder: Some people might experience what is known as referred pain, where the discomfort originating from the liver is felt in the right shoulder.
-This happens because of shared nerve pathways between the liver and right shoulder, and any inflammation or irritation in the liver, may trigger pain signals in the shoulder area.
+1. Pain in the Right Shoulder: Some people might experience what is known as referred pain, where the discomfort originating from the liver is felt in the right shoulder.
+This happens because of shared nerve pathways between the liver and the right shoulder, and any inflammation or irritation in the liver may trigger pain signals in the shoulder area.

 • Nausea and vomiting